-- Place the shrimp in a mixing bowl and toss gently with olive oil, wine, 2 tsp salt and 2 tsp ground black pepper.
+- Place the shrimp in a mixing bowl and toss gently with olive oil, wine, 2 teaspoon salt and 2 teaspoon ground black pepper.

 - Allow shrimp to sit at room temperature while you make the butter and garlic mixture.

-- In a small bowl using a fork mash together butter, garlic, shallots, parsley, rosemary, red pepper flakes, lemon zest, lemon juice egg yolk, 1/2 tsp salt, 1/4 tsp black pepper.
+- In a small bowl using a fork mash together butter, garlic, shallots, parsley, rosemary, red pepper flakes, lemon zest, lemon juice egg yolk, ½ teaspoon salt, ¼ teaspoon black pepper.

 - Stir panko bread crumbs into the butter mixture.